YananZhu6/Yanan.Zhu.github.io/_talks/2024-09-29-Astro-RGFGS.md

 location: "Washington DC, USA"
 ---

-Rapid IMPT delivery is crucial for increasing proton therapy efficiency, treating more patients, improving dynamic target motion management, and enhancing treatment quality by minimizing uncertainties.
-It also allows for more breath-hold treatments with reduced normal tissue damage by minimizing target margins.
-This work reduces energy switching time, which directly affects IMPT delivery time, without sacrificing plan quality by using a novel Ridge-Filter-based and Group-Sparsity-regularized (RFGS) method, significantly decreasing the number of energy layers needed.
+Rapid IMPT delivery is essential for improving proton therapy efficiency, allowing more patients to be treated, enhancing dynamic target motion management, and reducing uncertainties to improve treatment quality.
+It also enables more breath-hold treatments while minimizing normal tissue damage by reducing target margins.
+This work focuses on reducing energy switching time—a key factor in IMPT delivery speed—without compromising plan quality.
+By introducing a novel Ridge-Filter-based and Group-Sparsity-regularized (RFGS) method, we significantly decrease the number of required energy layers, making treatment faster and more efficient.